These Brand Equity Examples Will Make You Reassess Your Strategy

-Pro-Tip: Brand management software like Frontify helps brands maintain consistency with a cloud-based style guide, design collaboration platform, and digital asset management solution.
+Pro-Tip: Brand management software like Frontify helps brands maintain consistency with a cloud-based Brand Guidelines, design collaboration platform, and Digital Asset Management solution.
 Read about how Brand Finances’ 91st strongest brand, Vodafone, uses Frontify to increase consistency across its organization.

 Around since 1983, America’s preppy brand J. Crew was “arguably the most popular clothing brand in the US in the 2000s.”
 Celebrities from Michelle Obama to Taylor Swift wore its clothes.
 The company’s revenue tripled from 2003 to 2013, and there were fashion blogs dedicated to celebrating the brand.